 IGCSE Mathematics is an extension and enrichment programme.
-One class of 20 students will be merit selected to study this course in Year 10 (2020).
-These students will sit the IGCSE Mathematics examination in Year 11 (2021).
+Two classes of approximately 20 students will be merit-selected to study this course in Year 10 (2023).
+These students will sit the IGCSE Mathematics examination in Year 11 (2024).
 The syllabus for IGCSE Mathematics in Year 10 covers all requirements for Year 10 WA Curriculum Mathematics.
-Similarly, in Year 11, the students in IGCSE Mathematics will cover Year 11 ATAR Mathematics content.
+Similarly in Year 11, students in IGCSE Mathematics will cover Year 11 ATAR Mathematics content.

-The aims of the Year 10 Mathematics course are, firstly, to further develop all students' mathematical understandings, skills and proficiency in the three prescribed content areas of Number and Algebra, Measurement and Geometry, and Statistics and Probability; and secondly, to prepare all Year 10 students appropriately for mathematics courses in Years 11 and 12.
+The Year 10 Mathematics course aims to:

+- further develop all students' mathematical understandings, skills, and proficiency in the three prescribed content areas of Number and Algebra, Measurement and Geometry, and Statistics and Probability; - prepare all Year 10 students appropriately for Mathematics courses in Years 11 and 12.